bernardesrodrigoc/Explotracker/Readme.md

 **Description**

-An R function to determine the exploitation of animals in a given area, using the coordinates of the walking trajectory, which are usually obtained by tracking software.
+An R function to determine the exploration of animals in a given area, using the coordinates of the walking trajectory, which are usually obtained by tracking software.

 Algorithm developed and published in Journal Crop Protection.